Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 What is the cheapest project management tool in 2026?

 The cheapest paid project management tool is nTask at $3/user/month.
-However, several tools offer robust free plans — ClickUp's free tier includes unlimited users and tasks, making it effectively $0 for many teams.
+But several tools offer robust free plans — ClickUp's free tier includes unlimited users and tasks, making it effectively $0 for many teams.
 Asana also offers a strong free plan for up to 15 users.

 Are free project management tools good enough for real work?